ausazh/Proto-Azxish/new docs/new grammar.md

 ## Adjectives

 Like nouns, adjective inflections take the form of suffixes which do not alter the original word (except potentially the final consonant).
 The suffix itself may be stressed if two syllables or more, potentially leading to words with 3 stressed syllables.
+Note that if the noun being agreed with doesn't need to take number due to a preceding numeral, the adjective can stay singular also.

 ### Adjective agreement suffixes